 Our brother in-law will never know how much that helped our spiritual walk.
-How much that phrase, comment, remark, or whatever you want to call it, laid such a strong foundation in our hearts to keep pushing through, keep having faith, keep seeking God, and never give up regardless of how difficult it may be.
+How much that phrase, comment, remark, or whatever you want to call it, laid such a strong foundation in our hearts to; keep pushing through, keep having faith, keep seeking God, and never give up regardless of how difficult it may be.

-It didn’t matter if we lost a home, if we lost a car, if we sold half of our possessions, or if we were making 25% of our previous income; how we walked through the challenges was our testimony!
+It didn’t matter if we lost a home, if we lost a car, if we sold half of our possessions, or if we were making 25% of our previous income.
+How we walked through the challenges was our testimony!

 As a Christian, we are not exempt from trials, tribulations, or problems.
 In fact, we are told in James 1 to count it all joy when we fall into trials and tribulations.

-~ Andre and Timberley Gray
+~ Andre & Timberley Gray